-fx:context attribute
+fx:context directive

 Static object in element notation